Whitespace Cleanup on Diff Lines in Emacs

 Sorry about the lack of documentation.
 Use at your own risk (which is

-, right?).
+basically zilch, because you use git, right?).
 Ping me if you have

 improvements.